AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    <td>
     <p>Completion</p></td>
    <td>
-    <p>If the end of an attempt is based on&nbsp;<b>Completion</b>, then it will be calculated based on the content success criteria.
+    <p>If the end of an attempt is based on <b>Completion</b>, then it will be calculated based on the content success criteria.
 Learners are not allowed to re-attempt the module until the content sends the completion information.
 Module lock and attempt details are communicated to the learner once an attempt ends.</p></td>
   </tr>
   <tr>
    <td>